 Planning for Hope is a documentary about Frontotemporal Dementia that includes patients, caregivers, and other family members telling about the profound impact of FTD and other dementias on their lives.
-The documentary had its premiere in Colorado on May 14, 2010, has been broadcast on over 100 Public Television stations in the U.S., and viewed over 2,000 times online.
+The documentary had its premiere in Colorado on May 14, 2010, has been broadcast on over 100 Public Television stations in the U.S., and, as of May, 2018, viewed over 43,000 times online.

 You’re welcome to watch the full 57-minute documentary here:

-Join the cause!
-Starting in June, 2012, we want to get 5000 more people to watch this video and know the early signs of FTD (frontotemporal dementia) because early detection matters!
+You owe it to yourself and your loved ones to watch the video, and know the early signs of FTD (frontotemporal dementia) because early detection matters!
 Find out if you or a loved one are at risk for frontotemporal disease, a dementia that hits people in their 40s and 50s — and sometimes earlier.
 We hope you’ll get involved and spread awareness by asking your friends to watch this video.
 Early detection matters.
 Know the early signs of FTD.
-Follow this link to causes.com to learn more.
-The only cost is your time, and the results can be life-changing.

 FTDPlanningForHope.com is the Website with more details about FTD and the film, including a contact page and High Definition DVD ordering information.